 Today’s video services generate more data than ever.
 How can you use this data to end up with better informed decisions for strategy and operations?
 To help you effectively unearth, align an document your strategic priorities, we’ve developed a model which will provide you a comprehensive framework to fully align your data strategy with your business objectives: the Media Data Navigator

 Are you struggling with how to successfully transition into a data-driven organization?
 Let us help you.
-Send an email to firstname.lastname@example.org – or your Divitel contact – and we’ll get back to you as soon as possible.
+Fill in the form on this page – or call/email your Divitel contact – and we’ll get back to you as soon as possible.

 The Media Data Navigator is a model that can be used by operators, service providers and other media industry stakeholders.
 It’s never a finished product, but rather a model that’s constantly evolving.
 If and when you use it, you’ll undoubtedly tweak it for your specific use-case.
 From our end, we’d like to assist you in the process by telling you about our reasoning behind its current incarnation, the way we currently utilize it with clients and some possible follow-up actions.
 The Media Data Navigator is released under a creative commons CC BY 4.0 license, which allows you to copy, redistribute, remix, transform and use the model in any way, shape or form, as long as you give appropriate credit.
 Ideally, it will help you like it helped many Divitel clients before you.

 How to fill out the Media Data Navigator?